Sign in

 What is the 25% Rule?

-A grease trap plays a crucial role in capturing grease from kitchen wastewater during dishwashing and cooking processes.
-By regulating wastewater flow and allowing sufficient time for separation between grease and water, the trap effectively intercepts Fats, Oils and Grease (FOG).
-The separated grease, floating to the surface, remains confined in the tank, permitting only the &#;clean&#; water to enter the drains.
+A grease trap is essential for capturing grease from kitchen wastewater, especially during dishwashing and cooking.
+It regulates wastewater flow and allows sufficient time for the separation of grease and water, effectively intercepting FOG.
+The grease that separates floats to the surface and remains contained in the tank, allowing only 'clean' water to pass into the drains.

-As grease separates, it forms three layers within the grease trap: surface grease, water in the middle, and solids at the bottom.
-While a properly sized grease trap can accommodate waste up to a certain point, it eventually reaches a saturation point where 25% of the contents, comprising surface grease and/or bottom solids, signals a loss of efficiency.
+As grease separates, it creates three distinct layers within the grease trap: surface grease, water in the middle, and solids at the bottom.
+While a properly sized grease trap can manage waste to a certain extent, it will eventually reach a saturation point.
+When 25% of the trap's contents comprise surface grease and/or bottom solids, it indicates a loss of efficiency.

-This marks a tipping point, beyond which the tank lacks sufficient volume to handle additional FOG.
-Consequently, the grease trap requires a complete emptying and refilling with clean water.
-Unfortunately, many kitchen operators struggle to determine when this critical 25% mark is reached.
+This point marks a critical threshold, beyond which the grease trap cannot effectively handle additional FOG.
+As a result, the trap necessitates a complete emptying and refilling with clean water.
+Unfortunately, many kitchen operators find it challenging to determine when this vital 25% mark is reached.

 How to Identify the 25% Mark in a Grease Trap:

-1. Calculation: Conduct a bit of detective work to estimate the trapped grease based on the number of covers or meals per day and the grease trap&#;s size.
-Seek assistance from your supplier for accurate calculations.
+1. Calculation: Gather data to estimate the trapped grease based on the number of covers or meals prepared daily, along with the grease trap’s size.
+Consult your supplier for precise calculations.

-2. Sludge Judge: Employ a device like the Sludge Judge, which measures grease and solids within the tank by taking a sample using a transparent cylinder.
+2. Sludge Judge: Use a device such as the Sludge Judge, which measures grease and solids within the tank by collecting a sample with a transparent cylinder.

-3. Inspection Window (Easiest Way) : Some grease traps, such as the Grease Guardian GGX Manual series, feature &#;globe&#; shaped windows at the 25% mark on the tank&#;s side.
-When the window displays a grease build-up, it&#;s a clear signal to empty the tank.
-See image below.
+3. Inspection Window (Easiest Way): Some grease traps, like the Grease Guardian GGX Manual series, feature 'globe' shaped windows positioned at the 25% mark on the tank's side.
+When the window indicates grease build-up, it's a clear reminder to empty the tank.

 Strategies to Bypass the 25% Rule: